Inflation protection

 Why is inflation protection “conditional”?

 Conditional inflation protection means increases are conditional on affordability – the Plan’s funded status must be at level 2 and above on the Funding Policy.
-The most recent valuation guaranteed funding for inflation protection until at least January 1, 2025.
+The most recent valuation guaranteed funding for inflation protection to (at least) 2027.

 How does CAAT calculate inflation protection?